Luis Peña (fighter): Post UFC

+Boxing career

+Peña faced Vaughn Alexander on May 12, 2017, he lost the bout via TKO in the third round.

+Peña faced Jarvis Williams on June 17, 2017, he lost the bout via Unanimous decision.

+Peña faced Erasmo Garcia on November 18, 2017, the bout was deemed a Majority draw after two of the three judges scored the bout 57-57.

+Peña faced Morgan Griggie on May 18, 2022, he lost the bout via Majority decision.

+Peña faced James Rodriguez on April 29, 2023, he lost the bout via Majority decision.

 Legal troubles

 June 2021

-On June 18, 2021 Peña was arrested in Florida on charges of strong-arm robbery, battery, and criminal mischief for an incident that allegedly took place on June 14, 2021.
+On June 18, 2021, Peña was arrested in Florida on charges of strong-arm robbery, battery, and criminal mischief for an incident that allegedly took place on June 14, 2021.
 In early August 2021 news surfaced that Peña's charges had been downgraded to misdemeanor charges of simple battery and criminal mischief.
 He was, however, charged with another misdemeanor battery stemming from an incident that allegedly happened on May 22, 2021.
-However, his ex-girlfriend decided not to press charges.
+However, his ex-girlfriend was not fully cooperative with the prosecution, leading to the charge being dismissed.

 October 2021

 On October 9, 2021, Peña was arrested by Florida police officers for domestic battery after he allegedly struck and bit his girlfriend.
 Peña also allegedly struck another woman who witnessed the assault when she tried to intervene.
-On June 10, 2022, Peña pleaded not guilty to the charges via a written plea; court date to be determined.
+On June 10, 2022, Peña pleaded not guilty to the charges via a written plea.
+In July 2023, Peña announced on his social media that the case was completely dismissed by the court.

 November 2021

-On November 24, 2021, Peña was arrested by Florida police officers, facing four misdemeanors charges including battery, criminal mischief, battery causing bodily harm, and touching or striking battery or domestic violence.
+On November 24, 2021, Peña was arrested in Broward County, Florida on four misdemeanor charges including battery, criminal mischief, battery causing bodily harm, and domestic battery.
 He was booked into the Rein Detention Center in Pompano Beach, Florida.
-Peña had a court date currently scheduled for April 8, with the hearing taking place via Zoom and will involve a determination of counsel hearing.
-In June 2022 news surfaced that the case was disposed without further information.
+In June 2022, it was revealed that the case was disposed without further information.